173TECH/sayn/docs/parameters.md

 ## About

-`parameters` are a really powerful tool.
+`parameters` are a really powerful SAYN feature.
 They enable you to make your code dynamic and easily switch between profiles.
-For example, `parameters` are key to differentiation between development production environments.
-Under the hood, SAYN uses Jinja templating for both the SQL queries and the `models.yaml` file. `parameters` can also be accessed in `python` tasks.
+For example, `parameters` are key to separating development and production environments.

+SAYN uses [Jinja](https://jinja.palletsprojects.com/){target="\_blank"} templating for both the SQL queries and some YAML files. `parameters` can also be accessed in `python` tasks.

 ## Defining Parameters

-`parameters` are defined at three levels:
+`parameters` are defined at several levels:

-* `models.yaml` file: defines the project's default parameters and their values.
+* `project.yaml` file: defines the project's default parameters and their values.
 * `settings.yaml` file: defines profiles and their parameters.
-The parameter values of a profile will override the project's default parameters from `models.yaml`.
+The parameter values of a profile will override the project's default parameters from `project.yaml`.
+* `presets`: a preset can set a `parameters` attribute so all tasks within that preset inherit those.
-* `tasks`: each task can set its own parameters with the `parameters` attribute.
+* `tasks`: a task can set a `parameters` attribute.

 ## Accessing Parameters

 For the below section, we consider a project with the following setup:

-**models.yaml**
+**project.yaml**

 ```yaml
 # ...